Optiminer/OptiminerZero/README.md

 - amdgpu-pro 16.40.5 for GCN 4th gen cards (RX4\*0)

 #### Windows
 - Full speed can only be achieved under Catalyst 15.12 drivers!
+See [below](#installing-catalyst-1512-on-windows) for how to install the older driver version.
 - RX4\*0 cards are not supported by Catalyst 15.12, **I strongly recommend to use linux for mining on them!**